JBethay/DotSec/README.md

 # DotSec
 Common Dotnet Security Issues and Fixes, __A Note on these projects, they are mostly minimal api's designed to showcase security issues and fixes.
 They are not designed to be taken as architectural guides for how to structure production applications or as guidelines for how to [configure auth](https://cwe.mitre.org/data/definitions/547.html) for an application.
-Also note that much of this project exposes [OpenAPI Swagger pages](https://cwe.mitre.org/data/definitions/200.html) for demo and can return [detailed error pages](https://cwe.mitre.org/data/definitions/756.html), this is not something you should do in production.
+Also note that much of this project exposes [OpenAPI Swagger pages](https://cwe.mitre.org/data/definitions/200.html) for demo and can return [detailed error pages](https://cwe.mitre.org/data/definitions/756.html), this is not something that should be done in production.
 Some helpful links are the [OWSAP docker security cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) and the [OWSAP dotnet security cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/DotNet_Security_Cheat_Sheet.html).
 To run these projects either run the relevant docker commands or run `dotnet run` in the project dir.__

 ### Build/Run Examples
 <details>